-Medical benefits for drug abuse treatment, as mentioned above, shall be limited to those covered by the Employer's medical plan.
-(For further information on the medical benefits for drug and alcohol abuse treatment, refer to the City of Dublin "Employee Benefits Handbook".)
+Medical benefits for drug abuse treatment, as mentioned above, will be limited to those covered by the Employer's medical plan.
+(For further information on the medical benefits for drug and alcohol abuse treatment, refer to the City of Dublin "Summary Plan Description (SPD). ")

 Section 14.4 Supervisory Training.
 The Employer also agrees to provide supervisory training to assist supervisors in identifying the problems associated with illegal drug use and alcohol abuse by employees.
-All supervisors shall receive at least four (4) hours of initial skill-building and information sharing sessions, with at least one (1) hour of training occurring within six (6) weeks of a current employee becoming a supervisor or from the date of hire of a supervisor.
-In subsequent years, supervisors who have already received four (4) hours of initial training, will receive two (2) hours of additional training to serve as a refresher and address new concerns.
-This training shall be conducted by a qualified trainer holding one of the following credentials:
+All supervisors will receive at least two (2) hours of initial skill-building and information sharing sessions, with at least one (1) hour of training occurring within six (6) weeks of a current employee becoming a supervisor or from the date of hire of a supervisor.
+In subsequent years, supervisors who have already received two (2) hours of initial training, will receive two (2) hours of additional training biannually to serve as a refresher and address new concerns.